coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/node-on-kubernetes.rst

 portal to verify they are working fine.

-If you are using the NGINX with HTTP support, accessing the URL ``http://<DNS/IP of your exposed BigchainDB service endpoint>:node-frontend-port`` on your browser should result in a JSON response that shows the BigchainDB server version, among other things.
+If you are using the NGINX with HTTP support, accessing the URL ``http://<DNS/IP of your exposed corechaindb service endpoint>:node-frontend-port`` on your browser should result in a JSON response that shows the corechaindb server version, among other things.
 If you are using the NGINX with HTTPS support, use ``https`` instead of ``http`` above.

-Use the Python Driver to send some transactions to the BigchainDB node and verify that your node or cluster works as expected.
+Use the Python Driver to send some transactions to the corechaindb node and verify that your node or cluster works as expected.

 Next, you can set up log analytics and monitoring, by following our templates: